Israel's Role in Liberating Syria

 The fall of Bashar al-Assad is a historic moment for the Middle East.
 It’s too soon to know its full consequences.
 It is not too early to assert that the war Israel has waged against Iran and its proxies in the past year has yielded astonishing results.
 Hamas is decimated, Hezbollah degraded, Iran stymied, and now the Syrian tyrant has fled.
 Russia, the primary power behind Assad, retreats to the sidelines.
 What a hand for a new American administration.

 And for Israel.
 Prime Minister Netanyahu, in televised remarks, called Mr. Assad’s fall the “direct result of our forceful action against Hezbollah and Iran, his main supporters.
 It set off a chain reaction of all those who want to free themselves from this tyranny and its oppression.”
-Mr. Netanyahu’s remarks were echoed on Sunday by President Biden, who described the events in Syria as a “direct result of the blows” administered by Israel and Ukraine.
+Mr. Netanyahu’s remarks were echoed on Sunday by President Biden, who described the events in Syria as a “direct result” of Israel and Ukraine defending themselves from aggressors.

 What a contrast from the instinct for appeasement that Mr. Biden himself championbed.
 He rejected a military approach to Iran and pursued a diplomatic course as Iran pursued an atomic bomb.
 He sought cease fires at Gaza and Lebanon.
 The fact is that Mr. Biden’s list of “don’t”s had been followed by Israel, none of the advances we’re seeing today would have happened.
 It’s hard to imagine a clearer contrast in terms of policy.